tommyrharper/mission-ctrl/README.md

 ## How to install and run the project

-First clone this repository to your local machine, then...
+First clone this repository to your local machine, then from your terminal run:

 ```shell
 cd mission-ctrl